 More specifically, remuneration of inside directors consists of fixed remuneration for each position as base compensation as well as annual incentive and long-term incentives as company-performance-linked remuneration.
 Annual incentive is composed of remuneration based on company-wide performance-linked remuneration, and remuneration based on evaluation of achievement of annual individual performance targets.
-Meanwhile, long-term incentives are composed of remuneration based on evaluation of achievement of an evaluation of achievement of medium-to-long-term individual performance targets and restricted stock remuneration.
+Meanwhile, long-term incentives are composed of remuneration based on evaluation of achievement of medium-to-long-term individual performance targets and restricted stock remuneration.